ChingChien/Test/README.md

 ## Blank Lines

-  - Two blank lines between top-level definitions, be they function or class definitions.
+  - Surround top-level function and class definitions with two blank lines.
-    One blank line between method definitions and between the class line and the first method.
-Use single blank lines as you judge appropriate within functions or methods.
+  - Method definitions inside a class are surrounded by a single blank line.
+  - Use blank lines in functions, sparingly, to indicate logical sections.

 **[⬆ back to top](#table-of-contents)**

 ## Whitespace

-  - Follow standard typographic rules for the use of spaces around punctuation.
+  - Follow standard typographic rules for the use of spaces.
     * No whitespace inside parentheses, brackets or braces.

     ```python